Adaptivity and Non-stationarity: Problem-dependent Dynamic Regret for Online Convex Optimization: Problem Setup and Algorithmic Framework

-Note that an upper bound of the dynamic regret should be a function of the comparators, and typically the bound depends on some regularities that measure the fluctuation of the comparator sequence.
-We focus on the measure called the path-length, defined as $P_T = \sum_{t=2}^{T} \norm{\u_t - \u_{t-1}}_2$.
-We focus on the Euclidean norm for simplicity, and it is straightforward to extend the results to the general primal-dual norms.
+To handle non-stationary environments, we focus on the \emph{dynamic regret} measure, which compares the online algorithm to a sequence of time-varying comparators $\u_1,\ldots,\u_T \in \X$, as defined in~\eqref{eq:universal-dynamic-regret}.
+An upper bound of dynamic regret should be a function of comparators, and typically the bound depends on some regularities that measure the fluctuation of the comparator sequence, such as the path length $P_T = \sum_{t=2}^{T} \norm{\u_t - \u_{t-1}}_2$.
+Throughout the paper, we focus on the Euclidean norm for simplicity, and it is straightforward to extend our results to general primal-dual norms.

+In addition to the regret measure, we further consider the \emph{gradient query complexity}.
+Note that algorithms designed for the multi-gradient feedback model may query the gradients for multiple times at each round.
+However, most algorithms designed for the static regret minimization only require \emph{one gradient per iteration}, namely, using $\nabla f_t(\x_t)$ for the next update only.
+Therefore, it is more desirable to achieve the favorable regret guarantees under the one-gradient feedback model.
+In other words, our aim is to develop first-order methods for dynamic regret minimization that require only one gradient query per iteration.